emqx/cloud-docs/en_US/data_integration/elasticsearch.md

 ## Create a Rule

-This section demonstrates how to create a Elasticsearch Rule and add action to the rule via the EMQX Cloud Console.
+This section demonstrates how to create an Elasticsearch Rule and add action to the rule via the EMQX Platform Console.

-1. Click **New Rule** in Rules area or click the New Rule icon in the **Actions** column of the connector you just created.
+1. Click **New Rule** in the Rules area or click the New Rule icon in the **Actions** column of the connector you just created.

-2. Set the rules in the **SQL Editor** based on the feature to use, Our goal is to trigger the engine when the client sends a temperature and humidity message to the temp_hum/emqx topic.
+2. Set the rules in the **SQL Editor** based on the feature to use, Our goal is to trigger the engine when the client sends a temperature and humidity message to the `temp_hum/emqx` topic.
 Here you need a certain process of SQL:

    ```sql
     SELECT